 The purpose of this article is to outline the basic process of building a Personal Computer (PC) for general home use and to highlight some of the pitfalls in a way that should remain relevant for some years.
 I discuss in detail the major components of a computer and outline the considerations in choosing each one.
 Note that If you are looking for highly technical information on the various components, further research will be required at other web sites, like Tom’s Hardware and Wikipedia.
 A good place to start for more detailed background is Wikipedia’s article on custom built PCs.
 What I am specifically not trying to do is explain how to build a state-of-the-art high-end gaming rig.

-Having built and rebuilt my PC a number of times over the years, I am always surprised at the new difficulties that I face each time, even though I used to assemble computers as a regular part of my job.
-While the essence of building a computer is fairly straight-forward, there are some details and considerations which you always need to keep in mind.
-I have no experience building high-end gaming systems, so this is primarily a guide for the more average person.
+Having built and rebuilt my PC a number of times over the years, I am always a little surprised at the new difficulties that I face each time, even though I used to assemble computers as a regular part of my job.
+While the essence of building a computer is fairly straight-forward, there are some details and considerations which you need to keep in mind.

-I do have to caveat that while shopping for parts for this latest rebuild I came close to deciding to just buy a Mac and be done with it.
-But there is an undeniable sense of accomplishment in doing it yourself, as well as a substantial saving in dollars against a comparable pre-built system.
-There is also the ability to specifically tailor the build to exactly what you need, though I do have to admit that is often more a theoretical advantage than a practical one, since for the most part the major components must be are relatively on par with one another.
+I do have to caveat that while shopping for parts for my last rebuild (circa 2012) I came close to deciding to just buy a Mac and be done with it.
+However, there is an undeniable sense of accomplishment in doing it yourself as well as a substantial saving in dollars against a comparable pre-built system.
+There is also the ability to specifically tailor the build to exactly what you need, though I do have to admit that is often more a theoretical advantage than a practical one.

-This section will need constant updating; please note the modification date at the top of the page to establish the relative applicability to the current technological state of the art.
-Technology evolves rapidly and information can become dated in as little as 6 to 12 months, and irrelevant in just a few years.
+This section will need constant updating; please note the modification date at the top of the page to establish the relative applicability to current technology.
+Technology evolves rapidly and information can become dated in as little as 6 to 12 months and can sometimes be irrelevant in just a few years.

 Of paramount importance is the size of the fans - the larger the better.
 Essentially large fans can spin slower to move the same volume of air.
 I cannot emphasize enough how much quieter your system will be with larger fans.
 Don’t go with anything smaller than 120 mm and get 140 mm or larger if you can.
 Watch out for the small gimmicky 60 mm or 80 mm side fan - my current case came equipped with a small side fan that had LEDs built in which by itself generated more noise than the rest of the system put together.
 In order to retain the lighting I had to disable the fan motor by